-- Users want to tell you about phishing that's going on -be sure you're open to those reports! - Does mail sent to: - -- abuse@<your domain> - -- postmaster@<your domain> - -- your domain whois points of contact - -- your network address range whois points of contact - -- your automous system whois points of contact actually go through as RFC2142 (and common sense) say it should? - Be particularly careful that you're accepting spamcop.net reports; they're generally remarkably timely and of good quality.
+- Users want to tell banks about phishing that's going on -be sure you're open to those reports! - Does mail sent to: - -- abuse@<the bank's domain> - -- postmaster@<the bank's domain> - -- the bank's domain whois points of contact - -- the bank's netblock whois points of contact - -- your autonomous system whois points of contact actually go through as RFC2142 (and common sense) say it should? - Be particularly careful that you're accepting spamcop.net reports; they're generally remarkably timely and of good quality.